apache/airflow/docs/modules_management.rst

     Hello from airflow_operators
     >>>

 We can also use :envvar:`PYTHONPATH` variable with the airflow commands.
-For example, if we run the following airflow
+For example, if we run the following airflow command:
-command:

 .. code-block:: bash

     PYTHONPATH=/home/arch/projects/airflow_operators airflow info

 We'll see the ``Python PATH`` updated with our mentioned :envvar:`PYTHONPATH` value as shown below:

 .. code-block:: none

     Python PATH: [/home/arch/venv/bin:/home/arch/projects/airflow_operators:/usr/lib/python38.zip:/usr/lib/python3.8:/usr/lib/python3.8/lib-dynload:/home/arch/venv/lib/python3.8/site-packages:/home/arch/airflow/dags:/home/arch/airflow/config:/home/arch/airflow/plugins]

+.. _additional-modules-in-airflow:

 Additional modules in Airflow
 -----------------------------

 Airflow adds three additional directories to the ``sys.path``:

 - DAGS folder: It is configured with option ``dags_folder`` in section ``[core]``.
 - Config folder: It is configured by setting ``AIRFLOW_HOME`` variable (``{AIRFLOW_HOME}/config``) by default.
 - Plugins Folder: It is configured with option ``plugins_folder`` in section ``[core]``.

 You can also see the exact paths using the ``airflow info`` command, and use them similar to directories specified with the environment variable :envvar:`PYTHONPATH`.
 An example of the contents of the sys.path variable specified by this command may be as follows:

-Python PATH: [/home/rootcss/venvs/airflow/bin:/bakwaas/path:/usr/lib/python38.zip:/usr/lib/python3.8:/usr/lib/python3.8/lib-dynload:/home/rootcss/venvs/airflow/lib/python3.8/site-packages:/home/rootcss/airflow/dags:/home/rootcss/airflow/config:/home/rootcss/airflow/plugins]
+Python PATH: [/home/rootcss/venvs/airflow/bin:/usr/lib/python38.zip:/usr/lib/python3.8:/usr/lib/python3.8/lib-dynload:/home/rootcss/venvs/airflow/lib/python3.8/site-packages:/home/rootcss/airflow/dags:/home/rootcss/airflow/config:/home/rootcss/airflow/plugins]

 Below is the sample output of the ``airflow info`` command: